jquast/blessed/CONTRIBUTING.rst

 Developing
 ----------

-Install git, Python 2 and 3, pip, and tox.
+Install git, Python 2 and 3, and pip.

 Then, from the blessed code folder::